 The Evolution Pillow, which was created by CEO David Sternlight, debuted in 2009 and was the company’s first product.
 According to the website, Sternlight — a former professional basketball player who stands at 6’8” — was inspired to create the Evolution Pillow when he could not get comfortable while traveling.

 Travelers may have seen one of the Cabeau Evolution travel pillow varieties — the S3, Classic, or Cool — at an airport, train station, or rest stop off the highway.
 This is a super popular brand, and they’ve expanded from their original Evolution travel pillow to provide options that will suit specific traveling needs.

 In addition to travel pillows, Cabeau also sells items such as socks, backpacks, travel adapters, and umbrellas.

 See how the Evolution travel pillow fares in my best travel pillow comparison.

 - Works best for frequent flyers

-- The 360-degree support system keeps you comfortable at any angle
+- The 360-degree support system helps to provide comfort at any angle

-- Pillow can stay anchored to your headrest or your neck
+- Pillow can stay anchored to the headrest or the neck

 - Supportive memory foam